YXB-NKU/YXB-NKU/README.md

-### Hi there 👋
+### 👋 Hi there

-I am a PhD student at National University of Singapore.
+I am a Ph.D. student at the National University of Singapore, focusing on **multimodal models, autonomous agents, and code generation**. 🚀

+### 🔍 About Me
+🎓 Ph.D. researcher passionate about exploring AI, deep learning, and computational creativity.

+🧠 Deeply interested in building intelligent systems that can understand and generate across modalities (e.g., text, images, videos and code).

+🤝 Open to collaborations, research discussions, and exciting projects in AI and machine learning.

 ![](https://komarev.com/ghpvc/?username=likaixin2000)